levibostian/BatteryBird/.github/pull_request_template.md

 - [ ] Try adding a device with invalid hardware address.
 See error message.
 - [ ] Try adding same device hardware address multiple times.
 Should not see duplicate or replaced device.
 Should ignore request.
 - [ ] After adding a device, should see app try and get the battery level immediately after adding.
+- [ ] Add `ff:ff:ff:ff:ff:ff` as a device.
+I guess it's an invalid address according to the Android OS.
+So, Android `getRemoteDevice` will throw an exception.
+Verify that the app does not throw an exception.

 #### Devices list
 - [ ] When app in foreground, should see app check battery level periodically.